scocoyash/scocoyash.github.io/_posts/2020-05-24-speeding-up-convolutions.md

 The time taken by this conversion from image to matrix using im2col operation as well as the memory used has to be justified by providing some serious speedups in order to provide performance improvements.

 ## Gemm and Optimizations

+Note: All the matrix multiplications are performed on arrays of size 512 x 512 to match with the above convolution operation.
+All the below implementations are at github repo [here](https://github.com/scocoyash/Convolution-To-Gemm).

 ### Naive Gemm
 From our basic linear algebra textbooks, we see how Matrix Multiplication is performed.